madphysicist/madphysicist/README.md

 # Introduction

 Hi, I am algorithm engineer with a background in physics and signal processing.
 Coding is a hobby of mine.
-I like to contribute fixes and improvemens to projects that I use frequently, such as the [numpy](https://github.com/numpy/numpy) / [scipy](https://github.com/scipy/scipy) /
+I like to contribute fixes and improvements to projects that I use frequently, such as the [numpy](https://github.com/numpy/numpy) / [scipy](https://github.com/scipy/scipy) /